Doctrinal Statement of Solid Rock Baptist Tabernacle in Bellflower

 B--Biblical Authority of the Scriptures

+We use the King James Bible.
 We believe in the verbal, plenary inspiration of the Holy Scriptures of the Old and New Testaments, and the Old and New Testaments compose the entire Word of God.
 The Scriptures are inerrant, infallible, and God-breathed; and therefore, are the final authority for faith and life.
 The sixty-six books of the Old and New Testaments are the complete and divine revelation of God to man.
 The Scriptures shall be interpreted according to their normal grammatical-historical meaning.
 We believe that God has inspired and preserved His Word, and that the King James Bible is the Word of God (II Timothy 3:16-17; II Peter 1:20-21).
+The King James Bible is the only Bible we use at Solid Rock Baptist!

 A—Autonomy of the Local Church